 Probably the most famous Christian pilgrimage route of all is the medieval route from Le Puy in France to Santiago de Compostela in northern Spain, alleged burial place of St. James, brother of John the Evangelist and one of Christ’s twelve apostles

-This thirty-four night walking holiday takes you along the entire French section of the Way of St. James – one of the most famous pilgrimage routes in all of Christianity.
+This thirty-seven night walking holiday takes you along the entire French section of the Way of St. James – one of the most famous pilgrimage routes in all of Christianity.

 4 to 6 hours walking a day.
-Easy route with 150 to 500 metres of altitude change per day.
+Easy to moderate route with 150 to 500 metres of altitude change per day.

 Your luggage is transferred from accommodation to accommodation every day.